int19h/jbomohi/dict/zi'ai/comments.md

 terms", or to mark a term as specifically laic in contexts where many words have already been narrowed to be specific technical terms, as you note.

+## 2015-06-16T06:24:23Z — spheniscine (comment 2026, on definition 66441, in reply to 2022)

+Re: {pe'ai}

+Though I suppose that could be just (zi'ainai), as I don't expect that sense to be used repeatedly like {zai'e}/{zi'ai}; just to mark either entire sentences/statements, or single words.